Geatlander/MountainVillage/README.md

 # MountainVillage
-A simple game made in Python 3 using the Livewires library.

-In order to play, first install livewires by following the instructions at the web address listed in the comments of the source code.

 An idea for a mountain-climber game.
 It uses the livewires package, a watered-down version of pygame, which can be installed with all the necessary packages here: https://github.com/livewires/python
 If I were to refactor it now, I would separate it into different packages so that it is less jumbled into one file.